 Experience and Accomplishments

 Reviewing the 2025 Legislative Session-- It was a historic session with the passage of SF 418 --The Sex and Gender Clarity Act, which removed gender identity from the Iowa civil rights law, effectively protecting women.
+There were many more highlights of the 2025 session and good policy governance that moved forward.
+Read the full summary here.

 In the news